 Operational components of the NMP came into effect with the approval of the MOP in April 2005 and the modification of the EPL by DEC on 19 April 2005.

-A mine noise survey was conducted by Heggies Australia in June to August 2005 in accordance with the conditions of approval.
+A mine noise survey was conducted by Heggies Australia in June to August 2005 in accordance with the conditions of approval and an attended noise survey was carried out by Heggies Australia Pty Ltd over the period 14 to 16 February 2006.